BenOvermyer/benovermyer.com/content/kb/books.md

 13. _The Ancient Art of Thinking For Yourself_ by Robin Reames
 14. _Children of Dune_ by Frank Herbert
 15. _The Outcast Mage_ by Annabel Campbell
+16. _God Emperor of Dune_ by Frank Herbert

 ## 2024